ishansheth/ESP32_LCD/README.md

 # LCD controller ILI9341 with touch controller XPT2046 pin connections

-LCD ILI9341 comes with the touch controller XPT 2046.
+LCD ILI9341 comes with the touch controller XPT2046.
 LCD and touch controller both are connected to ESP32 on SPI bus.
 As shown in the image of the back side of LCD, there are different set of pins for both of them and they needs to be connected to the GPIO pins of ESP32.

 <img src="https://github.com/ishansheth/ESP32_LCD/blob/gui_development/images/ili9341_backside.jpg" alt="drawing" width="800" height="450"/>

 After connecting LCD pins to GPIO, these configuration must be done in the project.
 For this esp-idf provides menuconfig.
 `idf.py menuconfig` command opens the menuconfig.

+## LCD Pin Assignments to ESP32 GPIO number
 Select `Component Config->LVGL TFT Display controller->Display Pin Assignments` and enter the following values

-## LCD Pin Assignments to ESP32 GPIO number

 | Pin Name   |        Menuconfig              | GPIO PIN number |
 |------------|--------------------------------|-----------------|